 - avoid physical exertion in the hottest parts of the day

 - make sure you take water with you if you are travelling

 Beat the heat poster

-It's always important to keep hydrated but during hot weather it's even more important to drink plenty of fluids, especially if you have a health condition such as diabetes.
-Click here for information on dehydration.
+It's always important to keep hydrated but during hot weather so you don't get dehydrated it's even more important to drink plenty of fluids, especially if you have a health condition such as diabetes.

 Did you know?
 Drinking UK tap water is a great way to keep you hydrated.
 Fill a cup or glass and enjoy.

 We all know sunscreen is important but using the right one can be a little confusing.
 The NHS' general advice is a sun protection factor (SPF) of at least 15 to protect against UVB and at least four-star UVA protection.
 As well as bottles and sprays you can also get it in a roll-on format.
 Of course the best protection from the sun is staying out of the sun at the hottest parts of the day.
 More tips and advice on sun safety.